Enjoy a timeless academic experience in Italy’s “Eternal City.”

 Our campus offers students the wonderful opportunity to experience Rome with many of the comforts of the New York campus.
 Facilities include:

-Massimiliano Tomassini is one of the longest tenured members of the St. John’s Global Studies team, having worked for the university in various capacities for over 18 years.
-Born and raised in Rome, he’s also lived in Egypt, Ivory Coast, Australia and Romania before returning to his home city to join the St. John’s Rome Campus staff in 1997.
+Massimiliano is one of the longest tenured members of the St. John’s Global Studies team, having worked for the university in various capacities for over 18 years.
+Born in Rome, he’s also lived in Romania, Egypt, Ivory Coast and Australia before returning to his home city to join the St. John’s Rome Campus staff in 1997.
 In his current role of Assistant Vice President of Europe Programs, Max is responsible for overseeing operations of all St. John’s programs in Europe, including the Rome and Paris campuses and other European locations.